gibsonliketheguitar/location-search-frontend/README.md

 - Next steps would be check if NextJs alias configuration -- at root level we import type from ../list.
 I would like something like @List.
 But I am unsure how to create a general rule to capture nested index.ts files.

-- TODO: explore these article again <-- this person also worked on JIRA probably on the same team as the person who gave the talk.
+- TODO: explore these article again <-- this person worked on JIRA probably on the same team as the person who gave the talk.
 File structure mention in blog is the ame
   -- https://www.developerway.com/posts/advanced-typescript-for-react-developers
   -- https://www.developerway.com/posts/react-project-structure